isomerpages/ogp-nyjc/_life-at-nyjc/Academic Programmes/Subjects Offered in NYJC.md

 **b)      An extended research project**

 Students offering the research mode should work under the supervision of a qualified mentor.
-Besides school teachers, students could also carry out their research under the mentorship of experts from agencies/institutions, e.g. Agency For Science, Technology & Research (A*STAR), Institute of Southeast Asian Studies (ISEAS) or Singapore Institutes of Higher Learning.
+Besides school teachers, students could also carry out their research under the mentorship of experts from agencies/institutions, e.g. Agency For Science, Technology &amp; Research (A*STAR), Institute of Southeast Asian Studies (ISEAS) or Singapore Institutes of Higher Learning.

 The curriculum could involve consultation with mentors, attachment to the MOE agency, independent work and preparation for the report/essay.